joestubbs/coe379L-sp25/docs/unit03/cnn.rst

 Solving the Fashion MNIST classification example with CNNs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Let's solve the classification problem on the MNIST fashion dataset using CNNs.
-In Step 2, image processing we dont flatten the image, so we dont reshape the X_train and X_test,
+Note that, in the image processing step (Step 2),  we don't flatten the image, since CNNs are
+able to use 2D shapes.
+Thus, the call to ``reshape`` on the ``X_train`` and ``X_test`` objects should
-we would just normalize them.
-Step 3 remains same.
-Step is where we implement the CNN model.
+be removed, but we will still normalize them.
+Step 3 remains same, but we will update Step 4 to implement a CNN model instead of an ANN.

 Step1: Load the data